gubesch/autoinstall-wordpress/README.md

 ### Requirements on your server

 * mysql or mariadb
-* apache or nginx with php 7
+* apache with php 7

 ### Installation